Richest Czech man among 5 killed in Alaska helicopter crash | Business

 A contracted helicopter carrying guides and guests from a lodge on a heli-skiing trip in Alaska's backcountry crashed, killing the pilot and four others, including the Czech Republic's richest man.

-The only other person onboard was in serious condition but stable Sunday at an Anchorage hospital, Alaska State Troopers said.
+The only other person on board was in serious condition but stable on Sunday at an Anchorage hospital, Alaska State Troopers said.

-The five killed in the Saturday accident were identified as Gregory Harms, 52, of Colorado; Petr Kellner, 56, and Benjamin Larochaix, 50, both of the Czech Republic, and two Alaskans, Sean McMannany, 38, of Girdwood, and the pilot, Zachary Russel, 33, of Anchorage, troopers said Sunday.
+The five killed in the Saturday accident were identified as Petr Kellner, 56, and Benjamin Larochaix, 50, both of the Czech Republic; Gregory Harms, 52, of Colorado; and two Alaskans, Sean McMannany, 38, of Girdwood, and the pilot, Zachary Russel, 33, of Anchorage, troopers said Sunday.

 The five passengers included three guests and two guides from Tordrillo Mountain Lodge, said company spokesperson Mary Ann Pruitt.

-Kellner was a billionaire businessman and financier with a net worth over $17 billion, according to the Forbes 2020 list of the world's richest people.
+Kellner was a businessman with a net worth of over $17 billion, according to the Forbes 2020 list of the world's richest people.

+Kellner owned a 98.93% stake in the PPF Group, an international investment company.
+The group operates in 25 countries in Europe, Asia, and North America with assets amounting to $52 billion (44 billion euros).
+PPF Group confirmed Kellner's death.

 Kellner and Larochaix "were loyal and frequent" guests at the lodge, Pruitt said in an email to the Associated Press.